 For the first time on my walk and on the penultimate day, the sky was blue and the sun shone.
-Today was the longest day of my walk and I was grateful for warm sunshine on my face, with no need for Yaktrax.
+Today was the longest day of my walk and I was grateful for warm sunshine.
+And for the first day of my walk, no need for Yaktrax.

 After grabbing a sandwich for lunch (and paying for it), I left Sedbergh and retraced my steps to where the Dales Way struck off westwards along the River Rawthey.
 It wasn’t long before I went astray (are you seeing a pattern yet?) and entered a small industrial estate … and a dead-end.
 Some workmen watched me curiously, as I slowly completed a wide circle, nodding intently to myself as I studied the loading bays, lorries and car park, and, without pausing, strolled back out again.
-My quick thinking had convinced them that the estate had been on my list of ‘must see’ places.
+My quick thinking had convinced them that I wasn’t simply an idiot but that the estate had been on my list of ‘must see’ places.

 The Howgill Fells were close by for most of the day as I traversed Lunesdale.
 I saw these fells again the following year on the Coast to Coast.
 One day I might even climb them.

 It was a fine, easy morning’s walk as I passed through woodland and across pasture.

 Another Victorian masterpiece straddled the valley but unlike Ribblehead, the Lune Viaduct is no longer used.
 It sits there magnificent; redundant.
 Does someone pay for its upkeep, I wondered?
 I hoped so as I passed underneath and glanced upwards, worried a little about falling bricks.

 The path briefly climbed to face the Howgills once more

 before dipping down to follow the River Lune.
 Apart from Dales Way walkers, Lunesdale is little visited and I didn’t meet anyone on these few miles.